dmboynton56/SimpleFitness/README.md

 # SimpleFitness

-A simple iOS fitness tracking application that allows users to manually log workouts with sets, reps, and weights.
-The app also includes optional GPS tracking for running and biking activities.
+A simple fitness tracking application that allows users to manually log workouts with sets, reps, and weights.
+Includes optional GPS tracking for running and biking activities.

+## Recent Updates

+- Enhanced input field management with improved keyboard handling
+- Streamlined exercise and set management with immediate data persistence
+- Improved UI layout and spacing for better readability
+- Fixed exercise set editing and validation

 ## Features